rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Are there any "gotcha" free environments?
 Haskell comes close but is not perfect[^haskell].
 Proof assistants like Idris or COQ come to mind.
 That is kinda interesting, let's pause for a bit here.
 Consider the levels of abstraction used in proof assistants.
-It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly.
+It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].
 That could make sense, for things to be logical you need, well you need the logic itself.

 [^haskell]: Haskell dedicates a significant effort to soundness.
 For example, it comes with coherence features that are unique to it (see this Edward Kmett's presentation [Type Classes vs. the World](https://www.youtube.com/watch?v=hIZxTQP1ifo)).